-Ariana Grande Concert Aftermath: European Leaders React
+Ariana Grande Concert Aftermath: World Leaders React

 Italy's Paolo Gentiloni also tweeted out a message of support saying "Italy is united with the British people and government":

-Russian President Vladimir Putin released a statement on the bombing shortly before 9am local time.
-"We strongly condemn this cynical, inhumane crime," he said.

-U.S. President Donald Trump, currently in Israel on a tour of the Middle East and Europe, is expected to address the attack early Tuesday morning.
-His wife, First Lady Melania Trump, tweeted her thoughts and prayers just after 8am local time.
+Trump's wife, First Lady Melania Trump, tweeted her thoughts and prayers just after 8am local time.